Making your perfect coffee

 For small usage:

 Preferably once every 2 to 4 months

 Preferably at least once a month.

-To flush your steam boiler, simply heat up your machine till it builds enough pressure.
-Switch off the machine then purge all the water using the water wand.
+To flush your steam boiler, heat your machine till it builds enough pressure.
+Switch off the machine, then purge all the water using the water wand.
 Then refill the boiler with a fresh tank of clean softened water.

-If your machine is using a vibration pump, one thing you got to take note of is you should do it slowly while topping up the boiler, so the pump won’t overwork.
+If your machine is using a vibration pump, one thing you have to note is that you should do it slowly while topping up the boiler, so the pump won’t overwork.
 We will suggest letting the pump work for one minute and rest for another minute before going for another minute of work.

-If you had not flushed your boiler for a long time, don’t be alarmed that the water is a little brownish.
+If you have not flushed your boiler for a long time, don’t be alarmed that the water is a little brownish.